PALS, Complaints and support

 QVH is fortunate to have the assistance of several groups which provide support to our patients, their families and carers.
 These include:

 - Macmillan Cancer Support improves the lives of people affected by cancer.
 They ensure that people affected by cancer have access to good quality, comprehensive and appropriate information and support.
-Macmillan and QVH now offer an information and support centre at the QVH site in East Grinstead.
+We have an onsite QVH Macmillan cancer information and support centre.
 The service is available to anyone affected by cancer, not just QVH patients.
 We can be contacted on 01342 414369.
 You can also visit www.macmillan.org.uk.

 - Changing Faces is a national charity that supports and represents people who have disfigurements to the face, hands and body from any cause.
 They provide personal support for children, adults and families and work with employers and professionals towards a culture of inclusion for people with disfigurements.
 For more information call 0845 4500 275 or visit www.changingfaces.org.uk.